FredericoTMello/cybersecurity-portfolio-template/docs/CONTRIBUTING.md

-# Contributing to zer0spin Portfolio
+# Contributing to Cybersecurity Portfolio Template

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 ![Code Style](https://img.shields.io/badge/code%20style-prettier-ff69b4.svg)
 ![Commitizen](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)

-Thank you for considering contributing to the zer0spin portfolio template!
+Thank you for considering contributing to the Cybersecurity Portfolio Template!
 This document provides guidelines and standards for contributions.
+The project is stewarded by ([@zer0spin](https://github.com/zer0spin)) with support from the cybersecurity community.

 ---